 Warning Others of a Breakdown

-What do you have stored in your vehicle to protect yourself and other road users in the event of a breakdown or collision?
+What do you have stored in your vehicle to protect yourself in the event of a breakdown or collision?
 Most of us will probably reply that they don't have anything prepared for this eventuality.
 In fact, with the reliability of vehicles today and perhaps not having been involved in a significant collision before, we may be lulled into thinking that we don't really need it.

 Cole Notter may have felt this way.
 He's the subject of a court case where he was involved in a single vehicle collision and left his black Kia sitting across one lane of highway 1 east of Chilliwack, at night, with no lights on and did nothing to protect others.